 Why is local content important?

 Local content on top of a solid foundation of SEO best practices is a powerful signal to Google that you are involved and relevant in the local community.
 In addition to the ranking benefits, it gives searchers the decision-making content they crave as they look to solve their immediate needs with nearby products and services.
-Location-specific copy, local reviews, photos, and video of the business exterior and interior, and other types of local content help searchers understand the experience your location offers.
-Localized, long-form custom copy can also improve visibility for long-tail keywords and voice search optimization.
+Location-specific copy, a custom business description specific to that location, local reviews, photos, and video of the business exterior and interior, and other types of local content help searchers understand the experience your location offers.
+Localized, long-form custom copy can also improve visibility for long-tail keywords and other relevant keywords as well as voice search optimization.

 Are mobile and desktop SEO different?